Oman India Joint Investment Fund to invest $13M in Solar Industries

 (Edited by Sanghamitra Mandal)

-Solar Industries India Ltd. (formerly known as Solar Explosives Ltd.) is a explosives and initiating devices manufacturing company.
-It offers slurry and emulsion base explosives; bulk explosives and cartridge explosives; accessories, including solar detonators, aluminum emulsion explosives detonators, copper emulsion explosives detonators, and copper delay detonators; solar cord detonating fuse; cast boosters, such as solarcast; pentaerythritol tetranitrate; and specialty chemicals.
+Solar Industries India Ltd. (formerly known as Solar Explosives Ltd.) is explosives and initiating devices manufacturing company.
+It offers slurry and emulsion base explosives, bulk explosives and cartridge explosives, accessories, including solar detonators, aluminum emulsion explosives detonators, copper emulsion explosives detonators, and copper delay detonators, solar cord detonating fuse; cast boosters, such as solarcast, pentaerythritol tetranitrate, and specialty chemicals.
 The company was founded in 1996 and is based in Nagpur, Maharashtra.

 Oman India Joint Investment Fund - Management Co.
 Pvt.
-Ltd. is a private equity firm.
+Ltd. is a private equity firm with $100 million under management.
 It provides project capital and private equity capital to companies operating in India and Oman.
 The firm seeks to invest in oil and fertilizers, education, healthcare, hospitality, real estate, information technology, tourism and infrastructure sector.
+It typically invests between $10 million and $15 million.
 The firm is a joint venture between State General Reserve Fund (SGRF) of Oman and State Bank of India.

 - Oman India Joint Investment Fund backs footwear co SSIPL; Tano eyes multi-bagger exit